HDFC Bank Q4 net up 23 pc to Rs 10,055 cr on loan growth, lower provisions

 Quick links:

-New Delhi, Apr 16 (PTI) The country's largest private sector lender HDFC Bank on Saturday reported a 23 per cent jump in standalone net profit to Rs 10,055.20 crore for the March quarter, led by growth in loan demand across categories and lower provisioning as bad loans were trimmed.
+The country's largest private sector lender HDFC Bank on Saturday reported a 23% jump in standalone net profit to Rs 10,055.20 crore for the March quarter, led by growth in loan demand across categories and lower provisioning as bad loans were trimmed.

 The bank's net profit during the corresponding period of the previous fiscal stood at Rs 8,186.51 crore.

-"Advances were up 20.8 per cent, with the growth coming across products and segments.
+"Advances were up 20.8%, with the growth coming across products and segments.
 We continued to add new liability relationships at a robust pace of 2.4 million (24 lakh) during the quarter," the lender said in a release.

-Retail loans grew by 15.2 per cent, commercial and rural banking loans by 30.4 per cent and corporate and other wholesale loans by 17.4 per cent, it said.
-Overseas advances constituted 3.1 per cent of the total advances.
+Retail loans grew by 15.2%, commercial and rural banking loans by 30.4% and corporate and other wholesale loans by 17.4%, it said.
+Overseas advances constituted 3.1% of the total advances.

-The net interest income (interest earned minus interest expended) grew by 10.2 per cent from a year ago to Rs 18,872.70 crore.
+The net interest income (interest earned minus interest expended) grew by 10.2% from a year ago to Rs 18,872.70 crore.

-The bank said its non-interest income was nearly 29 per cent of its net revenues at Rs 7,637.10 crore.
+The bank said its non-interest income was nearly 29% of its net revenues at Rs 7,637.10 crore.

 HDFC Bank added 563 branches and 7,167 employees during the quarter, and 734 branches and 21,486 employees during the year.